kpreid/e-on-javascript/README.txt

 Since JavaScript null and undefined throw when called, E's null is a distinct object (e_null), and JS null and undefined are considered kinds of broken reference.

+All JS Arrays are considered ConstLists unless Cajita is loaded, in which case only Cajita-frozen Arrays are ConstLists.

 --- Todo list

 - A parser for E written in E or JavaScript (perhaps using OMeta http://www.cs.ucla.edu/~awarth/ometa/ )